• Skip to primary navigation

 Importance of Mental Health Screenings

 If the initial screening results indicate signs of a mental health disorder, what happens next may depend on the severity of the disorder.
-The doctor may discuss treatments at this time, order additional tests to rule out other health problems that could be responsible or refer you to a mental health provider for treatment.
+The doctor may discuss treatments at this time, order additional tests to rule out other health problems that could be responsible or refer the individual to a mental health provider for treatment.

-Where to Go For the Next Steps
+Where to Go for the Next Steps

 Filed Under: Behavioral & Mental Health, Featured in Mental Health